-- On Chapel Dress Days, girls must wear dresses or skirts unless a notification has been sent through the Remind App indicating it is a cold weather day or a special event. - Dress and skirt lengths are to be at or below the kneecap. - Slits in dresses and skirts should be no more than 2 1⁄2 inches in length (approximately the width of a lady's hand). - Leggings to the ankle or tights are permitted and can be worn under dresses or skirts that meet the above length.
+- On Chapel Dress Days, girls must wear dresses or skirts unless a notification has been sent through the Remind App indicating it is a cold weather day or a special event. - Dress and skirt lengths are to be at or below the kneecap. - Slits in dresses and skirts should be no more than 2 1⁄2 inches above the knee (approximately the width of a lady's hand). - Leggings to the ankle or tights are permitted and can be worn under dresses or skirts that meet the above length.
 Legging/tight colors are limited to solid shades of black, white and brown. - Girls in PK 4th grade must wear shorts under dresses and skirts on the playground and in PE class.
 Shorts must be worn with tights and/or leggings as well.

-- Pants may be worn for Regular School Day Dress. - Pants must be traditional uniform-style cotton pants (inset pockets with no brads). - Jeans colors are limited to solid shades. - Dress slacks/traditional uniform pants may have a subtle print (not flamboyant such as tie-dyed, neon, rainbow, and camo). - Pants should be loose-fitting.
-No undergarment lines should be showing. - Pant length must be no higher than the ankle area. - Dress slacks are defined as having a straight leg that is wider than a traditional uniform pant and a non-tapered ankle. - Belts must be worn on all clothing with belt loops, when shirts are tucked in. - Overalls are not to be worn. - No elastic-bottom pants. - Ankle-length rompers may be worn. - Jeans may be worn on Fridays or the Last Day of the Week for CHA Shirt Day. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Jeans may be black or medium/dark blue.
+- Pants may be worn for Regular School Day Dress. - Pants must be traditional uniform-style cotton pants (inset pockets with no brads). - Jeans colors are limited to solid shades without embroidery or colored panels. - Dress trousers/traditional uniform pants may have a subtle print (not flamboyant such as tie-dyed, neon, rainbow, and camo). - Pants should be loose-fitting.
+No undergarment lines should be showing.
+All pants must not give the appearance of skintight.
+There should a visible ease through the leg and hip area. - Jeans/Pants/Dress trousers must at least touch the anklebone or longer.
+Dress trousers are defined as having a straight leg that is wider than a traditional uniform pant and a non-tapered ankle.
+Dress pants will have inset pockets with no brads. - Belts must be worn on all clothing with belt loops, when shirts are tucked in. - Overalls are not to be worn. - No elastic-bottom pants. - Romper with traditional pant legs may be worn.
+Romper tops must adhere to the dress code requirements for shirts. - Jeans may be worn on Fridays or the Last Day of the Week for CHA Shirt Day.

-• Leather pants, corduroy, sweat pant-style pants, athletic pants, stretch pant-style pants, and pajamastyle pants may not be worn.
+- Jeans/Pants/dress pant trousers should not have holes, patches, nor be faded, well-worn, or frayed with inset pockets.
+Pants/dress trousers should not have embroidery or colored panels. - Leather pants, corduroy, sweat pant-style pants, athletic pants, stretch pant-style pants, and pajamastyle pants may not be worn.